 1. Superman vs. Goku

 Ever since Death Battle did an episode that pitted Superman against Goku, the internet has exploded with fans questioning the results.
-This debate asks who would win in a fight, Kakarrot or the Man of Steel.
+Be it at a Comic Con or anime convention – their will always be a group of fans debating over who would win in a fight, Kakarrot or the Man of Steel.

 Why It’s Pointless: There is no point in sugar coating it or being objective by looking at both sides, Superman vs. Goku is literally the king of pointless fan debates.
 Everyone has had a fantasy of their favorite characters battling it out but fans have taken the Superman vs. Goku argument to obnoxious levels.